spencer-shadley/completed-class/01-Class-Content/09-NodeJS/01-Activities/40-Stu_Mini-Project/README.md

+# Mini Project

+In this activity you will build a command line tool that generates and HTML portfolio page from user input.

-# Instructions
+## Instructions

-* You have been tasked with creating a CLI Tool that generates an HTML Portfolio page.

-  * Your application will ask the user for information, and output that information into an HTML document.
+* Your application should prompt the user for information such as their name, location, bio, LinkedIn URL, and GitHub URL.
+Feel free to add any additional prompts you think of.

+* Using the data collected from the prompts, an HTML document should be constructed containing this information and written to the filesystem.
+Be sure to add some CSS styling to the document.

-* You will need two files for this:
+* Some tools and technologies you'll need to accomplish this:

-  * `index.js`
-  * `package.json`

-* When creating programs we always want to get an MVP (minimum viable product).

-  * Our MVP for this project is just an HTML page displaying the users provides responses with no styling whatsoever.

-* When you complete the MVP, you can begin to style the page that is generated.
+  * FS: For writing to the filesystem
+  * Inquirer: For collecting user input
+  * String template literals: For generating a string version of the HTML document before it is written to the filesystem
+  * Promises: For handling asynchronous behavior

 ## Hint(s)

-* To create your HTML it would be easiest to use a dummy `index.html` document.
-This will allow you to have HTML syntax highlighting making it easier to write your HTML.
+* It may be a good idea to start building out the HTML skeleton in a real HTML file.
+Once you're happy with the HTML file's appearance in the browser, you can copy/paste its contents into a string template literal and write a function to insert the user input into the appropriate places in the HTML string before writing it to the filesystem.